Around25/apino/README.md

 You can also start the app using `iex -S mix phx.server` and then run `Apino.Generator.CreateApp.deploy(:fresh)`.
 After the files are generated you can exit the server and restart it using `iex -S mix phx.server`.

+Currently the application does not overwrite any files previously generated so you will need to remove the existing apps first before calling the /publish endpoint again.

 References